yoko-vicky/Tracking-App-with-React-Redux/README.md

 8. To run the server in your local environment, run `npm start`
 9. To run the tests, run `npm test`

+## How to use this app as a user

+1. To start using this app as a user, you need to log in with a username and password.
+This login is authenticated by API
+2. Then, you can record your track for each item for each day: Idioms, Pronunciation, Reading, etc.
+3. On the all tracks page, you can check the past tracks you've made
+4. On the progress page, you can see your progress so far

+## How to manage items as an admin user

+1. Like the ordinary user, you need to log in with a username and password as an admin user, which is required to be given the status of admin: true by the administrator
+2. Then, you'll see the admin page.
+On this page, the items that are added by administrators will show
+3. By clicked the "Add item" button, it shows the form, and you can add an item
+4. By clicked each item, you can edit it

 ## Author